Bishop of Limerick

 The Bishop of Limerick is an episcopal title which takes its name after the city of Limerick in the Province of Munster, Ireland.
-In the Roman Catholic Church it still continues as a separate title, but in the Church of Ireland it has been united with other bishoprics.
+In the Catholic Church it still continues as a separate title, but in the Church of Ireland it has been united with other bishoprics.

 History

 The diocese of Limerick is one of the twenty-four dioceses established at the Synod of Rathbreasail in 1111.
 After the Reformation, there are parallel apostolic successions: one of the Church of Ireland and the other of the Roman Catholic Church.

 In the Church of Ireland, Limerick continued as a separate title until 1661 when it was combined with Ardfert and Aghadoe to form the united bishopric of Limerick, Ardfert and Aghadoe.
 Since 1976, the Church of Ireland see has been part of the united bishopric of Limerick and Killaloe.

 In the Roman Catholic Church, Limerick still remains as a separate title.
 The current bishop is the Most Reverend Brendan Leahy, Bishop of the Roman Catholic Diocese of Limerick, who was appointed by the Holy See on 10 January 2013 and received episcopal ordination on 14 April 2013.